blind-coder/pz-bcUtils/README.md

 This is a collection of helper functions useful for modding Project Zomboid.

+## Custom Classes ##
+### BCUGenericTA ###
+This is an extensible TimedAction that can be used to implement timed actions without having to implement an entire class for it.
+Simple things can be done using this action in very little code.
+Example:

+    ta = BCUGenericTA(getPlayer(), 60); -- new TimedAction with current player and a duration of 60
+    ta:setIsValid(taIsValid, param1, param2, param3); -- before this TA is created, the function taIsValid is called with the parameters param1, param2 and param3.
+If this function does not return true, the TA is not created. ta:setOnStart(taOnStart, param1); -- at the start of this TA, the function taOnStart is called with the parameter param1. ta:setOnStop(taOnStop); -- if this TA is interrupted (not finished), the function taOnStop is called without parameters. ta:setOnUpdate(taOnUpdate); -- Every updatetick, the function taOnUpdate is called without parameters. ta:setOnPerform(taOnPerform, param1); -- When the TA finishes successfully, the function taOnPerform is called with parameter param1
+    ISTimedActionQueue.add(ta); -- add this TA to the queue and start it.

+Every set\* parameter can take a variable number of arguments, from 0 arguments to a - theoretically - infinite number of arguments. **ta:setOnStart(taOnStart);** is just as valid as **ta:setOnStart(taOnStart, param1, param2, param3, param4, param5, param6, param7, param8, param9);**.
+The function set via the set\* function will have their **self** variable set to the TimedAction object, so this is valid:

+    function taOnUpdate()
+      self.counter = self.counter + 1;
+    end
+    ta = BCUGenericTA(getPlayer(), 60);
+    ta.counter = 0;
+    ta:setOnUpdate(taOnStart);

 ## Generic functions ##
 ### bcUtils.dump ###
 This funtion returns the contents of a variable or table in a human readable format useful for debugging.